covergirlszn/codingBat-warmup2/README.md

 sorry what are staged vs commiting, i'm just clicking without understanding lmao

 need fi learn how to work with Java in this VSCode because wtheck??

+but why must we click so much just to connect them lmao